molinsp/eigendata/contribution-guide.md

 # Install dependencies
 jlpm

 # Build Typescript source
 jlpm build

+# install the extension in editable mode
+python -m pip install -e .

-# Link your development version of the extension with JupyterLab
+# install your development version of the extension with JupyterLab
-jupyter labextension install .
+jupyter labextension develop . --overwrite

+# build the TypeScript source after making changes
+jlpm run build

 # Rebuild Typescript source after making changes
 jlpm build
-# Rebuild JupyterLab after making any changes
-jupyter lab build
 ```

 You can watch the source directory and run JupyterLab in watch mode to watch for changes in the extension's source and automatically rebuild the extension and application.